hiq-finland/git-scm/presentation-01/git-basics.md

 - Efficiency: Using Git CLI can be faster (when you have enough experience)
 - Flexibility: More flexibility with all the command-line arguments and options; Git GUIs, however, often offer limited options
-- Automation: You can write scripts to perform tasks or complex Git operations automatically;
+- Automation: You can write scripts to perform tasks or complex Git operations automatically
 - Portability: Git CLI is available on almost all platforms

 ---

-## Git CLI introduction
+### Working with a local repository

 #### git init